Annual Kasparov Chess Foundation University Cup

 • Ignatius Leong, International Arbiter, KCF Asia-Pacific Director

 • Hiquingari Carranza, KCF Ibero-America Director

 2.a.
-Chief Arbiter – IA, IO Grant Oen
+Chief Arbiter – IA, IO Aris Marghetis

-2.b.
-Assistant Arbiters will be present to monitor Zoom and handle other tasks.
+2.c.
+Assistant Arbiters will be present to monitor Zoom and answer questions during the tournament.

 3.a.
-There is no entry fee for this event.
+There is no entry fee for the 3rd Annual KCF University Cup.

 3.c.
 Teams must register using their official academic institution email address.

 3.d.
 To complete registration, each team must also submit an eligibility form (see below).

 3.e.
 Teams must submit the name and contact information of a team captain who will be the main point of contact for the team.
 The team captain may be a player on the team.